AdvenaHQ/supacache/README.md

 By nature of it's function, this solution obscures your Supabase API URL.
 [This must not be relied upon as a security feature](https://en.wikipedia.org/wiki/Security_through_obscurity) - it is not a legitimate remedy for preventing abuse, it is simply a consequential benefit of the Workers platform.

 There is no substitution for good security hygiene, guidance-driven hardening, and purpose-built security features like Row Level Security (RLS).
 There's no shortage of solid, reputable guidance on securing your stack, whether that be [Supabase](https://supabase.com/docs/guides/database/secure-data), [Cloudflare Workers](https://developers.cloudflare.com/workers/reference/security-model/), or any other of the many tools driving your application.

+## 🗺️ Planned Features
+- [ ] [JSON Web Tokens](https://jwt.io/) (JWT) for client authentication, instead of `X-Cache-Service-Key` header
+- [ ] Implement End-to-End Encryption (E2EE) and request authentication for enhanced data security
+- [ ] Implement automatic pre-fetching and cache warming for common/popular queries
+- [ ] Implement automated, durable background eviction of stale cache records
+- [ ] Enable usage of single worker for multiple Supabase instances
+- [ ] Implement Stale-While-Revalidate and optimistic returns functionality

+## 🧸 Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.

+## ⚖️ License
+This project is licensed under the MIT License.
+See the LICENSE file for details.